-Once you found how much the user scrolls down on the page, you can improve the contents which increase the engagement.
+Once you found how much the user scrolls down on the page, you can improve the contents which increase engagement.

 Adding Scroll Tracking In WordPress

-Google Analytics is a free web analytics service offered by Google that tracks and reports traffic of a website.
+Google Analytics is a free web analytics service offered by Google that tracks and reports the traffic of a website.

-With Google Analytics, you can track who the visitors are, from where they come from, their age, gender, their interests, pages visited by them, how long they stayed on a particular page, etc.
+With Google Analytics, you can track who the visitors are, where they come from, their age, gender, their interests, pages visited by them, how long they stayed on a particular page, etc.

 The events mentioned above are all simple.
 If you need to track some advanced events like file downloads, scroll depth tracking, eCommerce tracking, etc you need to set up custom tracking.

 Setting up custom tracking in Google Analytics for scroll depth tracking is not an easy job.
-It requires some technical skills and nearly impossible for a beginner.
+It requires some technical skills and is nearly impossible for a beginner.